dylanmcdiarmid/virtual-dom-docs-wip/hooks.md

 If this node is having just its properties changed during a patch, it will receive the value that was previously assigned to the key.
 Otherwise, this argument will be undefined.

 ## Other Examples
-The template engine [virtual-hyperscript](https://github.com/Raynos/virtual-hyperscript) uses hooks for several things, including setting up events and returning focus to input elements after a render.
-You can view these hooks in the [virtual-hyperscript/hooks](https://github.com/Raynos/virtual-hyperscript/tree/master/hooks) folder.
+[virtual-hyperscript](https://github.com/Matt-Esch/virtual-dom/tree/master/virtual-hyperscript) uses hooks for several things, including setting up events and returning focus to input elements after a render.
+You can view these hooks in the [virtual-hyperscript/hooks](https://github.com/Matt-Esch/virtual-dom/tree/master/virtual-hyperscript/hooks) folder.